ssanakka/LyricLensCapstone/readme.md

 ### Description

 **LyricLens** is the ultimate companion for music lovers.
 It automatically detects music playing on your device (or from a connected Spotify account) and fetches synchronized, karaoke-style lyrics from the LRCLIB API to display them in real-time.
-Whether you're wearing headphones on a noisy subway, trying to sing along at a party, or finally want to settle that debate about whether it's "hold me closer, Tony Danza" - LyricLens has you covered.
+Whether you're wearing headphones on a noisy subway or trying to sing along at a party - LyricLens has you covered.

 ### App Evaluation